 If you come across a cherry tree while on a summer hike, it can be tempting to pick and snack on a few fruits, but you may want to think twice before you pick a few from the tree.
 Although the most common wild cherries are safe to eat, it can be easy to confuse fruits in the forest.

 - Black cherries: These are also known as mountain black cherries and are dark in color.
 You'll find them surrounded by leafy twigs of white flowers with five petals each.

 - Chokecherries: Chokecherry trees are brown-black with berries that are lighter red in color.
 Like black cherries, chokecherries are surrounded by fragrant white flowers and leaves.

-Generally, cherries are a safe fruit to eat but you'll want to avoid the fruit pits, bark, leaves and stem — as these parts of the plant can be toxic.
+Generally, cherries are a safe fruit to eat but you'll want to avoid the fruit pits, bark, leaves and stem — these parts of the plant can be toxic.

-Yes, cherry pits contain cyanide, a type of toxin, but the poisonous part of the pit is actually encapsulated by the pit itself — so, generally, accidentally swallowing a pit probably won't cause any harm, according to the National Capital Poison Center.
+Cherry pits contain cyanide, a type of toxin, but the poisonous part of the pit is actually encapsulated by the pit itself — so, generally, accidentally swallowing a pit won't cause any harm, according to the National Capital Poison Center.
 Just don't chew on or eat a crushed cherry pit.

-If you swallow a few pits and are concerned for your health or begin to feel symptoms of weakness, headache, confusion or nausea consult a medical professional immediately or call emergency services.
+If you swallow a few pits and are concerned, or begin to feel symptoms of weakness, headache, confusion or nausea, go to a doctor or call emergency services immediately.

 Unless you're 100 percent sure the fruit you found is safe to eat, it's probably best to avoid eating any wild plants at all.